-On his honeymoon with Priscilla and between the years 1966 and 1967, Elvis Presley lived at the Alexander Estate.
-The beautiful home and surrounding grounds, now known as Elvis’ Honeymoon Hideaway, are just outside of downtown Palm Springs and are now wholly dedicated to the King.
+On his honeymoon with Priscilla and between 1966 and 1967, Elvis Presley lived at the Alexander Estate.
+The beautiful home and surrounding grounds, now known as Elvis’ Honeymoon Hideaway, are just outside downtown Palm Springs and wholly dedicated to the King.

-With the nickname, the House of Tomorrow, the estate boasts some outstanding mid-century architecture.
-All in all, the home has three circular floors that combine to give the house a cylindrical look.
+With the nickname the House of Tomorrow, the estate boasts some outstanding mid-century architecture.
+The home has three circular floors that combine to give the house a cylindrical look.

-Guests can explore themselves or join a guided tour around the home, featuring an Art déco interior and plenty of 1960s decor, as well as beautiful valley views from the floor-to-ceiling windows.
+Guests can explore themselves or join a guided tour around the home, featuring an Art déco interior, plenty of 1960s decor, and beautiful valley views from the floor-to-ceiling windows.
 (NOTE: Tours are not currently running.)